elastic/kibana/packages/kbn-i18n/GUIDELINE.md

   `The following dialogue box indicates progress.
 You can close it and the process will continue to run in the background.`

   If this group of sentences is separated it’s possible that the context of the `'it'` in `'close it'` will be lost.

+### Large paragraphs

+Try to avoid having to use large paragraphs of text.
+These are difficult to maintain and often need slight changes when the information they portray becomes out of date.

+If you have absolutely no choice, we can split paragraphs into a _few_ i18n chunks whenever it makes sense to do so.
+Similar principles of splitting sentences apply here.
+Each chunk on it's own should convey the context of the information.

 ### Unit tests